rodmachen/snippets/c/diff-js.md

 # C Syntax != JavaScript

-A compendium of C syntax that is different that JavaScript.
+A compendium of C syntax that is mostly different that JavaScript.

 ### Keywords
-Mainly used with pointers

 Operator | Description
 :---: | ---